 The higher a country score on freedom from corruption, the higher the average level of investments with private participation in infrastructure.
-Decreasing corruption by 10 points can increase PPI by 6.7%.
-That is, if a country like Serbia can lower its corruption level and become like South Africa (which has similar GDP per capita), the private sector will invest 7% more.
+Decreasing corruption by 10 points can increase PPI by 6.7 percent.
+That is, if a country like Serbia can lower its corruption level and become like South Africa (which has similar GDP per capita), the private sector will invest seven percent more.
+10

 The higher a country score on rule of law, the higher the average level of investments with private participation in infrastructure.
-Improving rule of law by one standard deviation (i.e. by 0.1) can increase PPI by 4.3%.
-That is, if a country like Bhutan can improve its environment of property rights and enforceability of contracts and become like Jordan (which has a similar GDP per capita), the private sector will invest 4% more.
+Improving rule of law by one standard deviation (i.e., by 0.1) can increase PPI by 4.3 percent.
+That is, if a country like Buthan can improve its environment of property rights and enforceability of contracts and become like Jordan (which has a similar GDP per capita), the private sector will invest four percent more.11